 About the Artwork

-I make ceramics and draw, creating figures and structures that evoke personal and shared 21st century paradoxes.
+I make ceramics and draw, creating figures and structures that evoke personal and common paradoxes.
 The work is broadly figurative.
-Ceramic works occupy an interesting and ambiguous place between art, craft and design, taking on different guises depending on how the work is conceived and how it is shown.
+Ceramic works occupy an interesting and ambiguous place between art, craft and design, taking on different guises depending on how the work is conceived and the context in which it is shown or used.
 This mobility makes the medium even more flexible than the raw material and more open to manipulation and conveying meaning.
-My work has a strong experimental aspect to it, whatever I plan the work may not conform to my original map, it tends to find its own way with its own physical and visual logic.
+My work has a strong experimental process behind it, whatever I plan the work may not conform to my original map, it tends to find its own way with its own physical and visual logic.
 This makes an unpredictable technique even more capricious and ideal in many ways as an art medium as it has an inbuilt tendency to randomise the resulting work.

 Duality terra-cotta figures, bisque fired ceramic work in progress by Simon Fell